plone/training/voltoaddons/01-addon-basics.rst

 Then run ``yarn develop``, which will bring the package in ``src/addons`` and adjust ``jsconfig.json``.

-When developing addons that have third-party depedencies, you need to add the addon as workspace to the Volto project.
+When developing add-ons that have third-party depedencies, you need to add the addon as workspace to the Volto project.
 Change the Volto project's ``package.json`` to something like: